nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </div>

+<div style="page-break-after: always;"></div>
-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens to CommandHistory when a user enters a key in the commandBox:

 <img src="images/CommandHistoryActivityDiagram.png"/>